zeezephyr/urbanism-guide/content/en/appendix/nimby-rebuttals.md

 ### More housing is bad for the environment

 It should go without saying but people need a place to live.
 They will need homes regardless.
-So questions on environmentalism boil down to efficiency and where homes are built rather than if we should build.
+So questions on environmentalism boil down to efficiency and where and how homes are built rather than if we should build.

 {{% pageinfo color="info" %}}
 {{<contribute>}}